-In 2023/24 we intend to introduce a modern slavery reporting procedure, providing a clear mechanism for the reporting and governance of suspected or identified instances of modern slavery by colleagues, including signposting the Modern Slavery helpline.
+In April 2024 we introduced a modern slavery reporting procedure, providing a clear mechanism for the reporting and governance of suspected or identified instances of modern slavery by colleagues, including signposting the Modern Slavery helpline.

 Any instances identified are reviewed by the Senior Management Team and notified to the Board.